The NFL uses the Super Bowl platform to inspire international talent around the globe - ExBulletin

 “The momentum around US Soccer's global expansion is real and exciting.
 Our goal is to embrace and celebrate this movement through powerful communication on our biggest stage, focusing on the growth of flag football and soccer,” said the head of NFL marketing.
 Tim Ellis.
 “This is an inspiring and heartfelt story about a boy from Ghana who fantasises and dreams of playing football, and celebrates the fact that anyone, from any background, can turn that dream into a reality.”

-Inspired by a speech given to NFL hopefuls at a football camp hosted by former British-Nigerian NFL pioneer and two-time Superbowl champion Osi Umenyiora, the story reflects the collective mission of the NFL- and Osi to encourage and provide young people around the world with life-changing experience and the opportunity to play at the highest levels of the game.
+Inspired by a speech given to NFL prospects at a football camp hosted by former British-Nigerian quarterback and two-time Super Bowl champion Osi Umenyiora, the story reflects the NFL and Osi's collective mission to encouraged and offered young people around the world life-changing experience and the opportunity to play at the highest levels of the game.

 “The talent is global, but the opportunities are not.
 Opening doors for international athletes is not only a passion of mine, but a way to give back to future generations of athletes,” said Osi Umenyiora.
 “The NFL is changing lives and the path to playing the sport is now a truly global path.
 The league's international football development programs are helping to change the lives of young people and grow the game around the world.
 This campaign was shows young people globally that it doesn't matter where you were born, you were born to play.”